Be personally mentored by an international best-selling author!

 This course is for those who want to write a novel, short stories, or a memoir / autobiography.

-The course features the same material as our classroom course, but you are provided one-on-one guidance by an experienced tutor, David Howard, a leading NZ author who has held many writer residencies around the world.
+The course features the same material as our classroom course, but you are provided one-on-one guidance by our experienced tutor.

 Your work is discussed and critiqued in an informal but supportive way as you develop your full-length manuscript.
 Craft and technical issues arise organically from discussion of this work.
 Students keep a reading and writing journal, which helps chart their development.